-The inductor ripple current is filtered by the output capacitor.
-Therefore, choosing high inductor ripple currents impacts the selection of the output capacitor, because the output capacitor must have a ripple current rating equal to or greater than the inductor ripple current.
+The inductor ripple current will be filtered by the output capacitor.
+Therefore, choosing high inductor ripple currents will impact the selection of the output capacitor since the output capacitor must have a ripple current rating equal to or greater than the inductor ripple current.
 In general, the inductor ripple value is at the discretion of the designer; however, the following guidelines may be used.

-For designs using low ESR output capacitors such as ceramics, a value as high as $K{\text{IND}} = 0.3$ may be used.
-When using higher ESR output capacitors, $K{\text{IND}} = 0.2$ yields better results.
-Because the inductor ripple current is part of the PWM control system, the inductor ripple current should always be greater than 100 mA for dependable operation.
+For designs using low ESR output capacitors such as ceramics, a value as high as $K{IND} = 0.3$ may be used.
+When using higher ESR output capacitors, $K{IND} = 0.2$ yields better results.
+Since the inductor ripple current is part of the PWM control system, the inductor ripple current should always be greater than 100 mA for dependable operation.
 In a wide input voltage regulator, it is best to choose an inductor ripple current on the larger side.
 This allows the inductor to still have a measurable ripple current with the input voltage at its minimum.

-For this design example, use K{IND} = 0.2 and the minimum inductor value is calculated to be 7.6 μ H. For this design, a nearest standard value was chosen: 10 μ H. For the output filter inductor, it is important that the RMS current and saturation current ratings not be exceeded.
+For this design example, use $K{IND} = 0.2$ and the minimum inductor value is calculated to be 7.6μH.
+For this design, a nearest standard value was chosen: 10μH.
+For the output filter inductor, it is important that the RMS current and saturation current ratings not be exceeded.
 The RMS and peak inductor current can be found from Equation 30 and Equation 31.

 For this design, the RMS inductor current is 1.506 A and the peak inductor current is 1.62 A. The chosen inductor is a MSS6132-103.
-It has a saturation current rating of 1.64 A and an RMS current rating of 1.9 A.
+It has a saturation current rating of 1.64 A and an RMS current rating of 1.9A.

-As the equation set demonstrates, lower ripple currents reduce the output voltage ripple of the regulator but require a larger value of inductance.
-Selecting higher ripple currents increases the output voltage ripple of the regulator but allows for a lower inductance value.
+As the equation set demonstrates, lower ripple currents will reduce the output voltage ripple of the regulator but will require a larger value of inductance.
+Selecting higher ripple currents will increase the output voltage ripple of the regulator but allow for a lower inductance value.